knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Implementing WebSockets for Real-Time Communication**
     - Using WebSockets to enable real-time data updates in your API.

-1. **API Documentation with Swagger**
-    - Integrating Swagger for automatic API documentation and exploring advanced Swagger features.

 1. **Advanced Error Handling Techniques**
     - Handling errors with more complex strategies, including retry mechanisms and fault tolerance.